 About

-I work in the philosophy of mind broadly construed.
+I work in the philosophy of mind/psychology and the philosophy of technology.
 I am especially interested in the interface between cognitive science and philosophy.

-Here are some of the topics I’m interested in.
+Here are some of the topics I’m in to.

 Cultural robotics: Which robots, if any, should be culturally sensitive?
 What does ‘culture’ mean when we’re talking about robot design?
-Could robots have a culture of their own?
 This work is with Dr Masoumeh Mansouri, a computer scientist at the University of Birmingham.

 Perception: Can perception occur unconsciously?